-This healthy shepherd's pie is topped with a deliciously crunchy sweet potato, parsnip and parsley rosti.
+This healthy shepherd's pie is topped with a deliciously crunchy parsnip and parsley potato rosti.
 With melt-in-the-mouth lamb coated in a rich tomato sauce, this hearty family favourite is perfect on chilly nights.

-While the lamb mixture simmers, coarsely grate the remaining parsnips.
+- While the lamb mixture simmers, coarsely grate the remaining parsnips.
 Grate the potato separately and wring out in a clean tea towel, to remove as much liquid as possible.
-Toss the dried-out potatoes and parsnips together with the remaining 1 1/2 tablespoons of olive oil and remaining parsley.
+Toss the dried-out potatoes and parsnips together with the remaining 1½ tbsp of olive oil and remaining parsley.
 Add a good seasoning of salt and pepper.

 Freezing and defrosting guidelines